8 Things to Do in NYC During the Summer

 2. Catch an Outdoor Movie

 Want to watch a movie with a view?
 Outdoor movies can be found all around New York, showing all sorts of films set along the backdrop of the New York City skyline.
 My favorite movie nights are in Hunter’s Point South Park, Bryant Park, Hoboken, and Brooklyn Bridge Park.
+Bring some snacks, drinks, and a blanket, and enjoy a fun night outdoors.

 Movie Nights at Hunter’s Point South Park in Queens, New York City